krauselucas/krauselucas/README.md

 ## Hey, I am Lucas Krause, content creator and development enthusiast.
-Get to know me at #ProjetoDev on youtube!
+Get to know me at #ProjetoDev on Youtube!

 <div>
   <a href="https://github.com/krauselucas">